T

 landmark

-• Book free tours through the Capitol Visitor Center website in advance.
+• Book tours in advance through the Capitol Visitor Center website.

 2. Midday